Storage and Data Guide

 Managing Your Data Usage

-command to view a summary of your usage across all areas of the filesystem and your team’s usage of the project space(s) you have access to.
+The Research Storage admins created a command users can use on the CLI to view a summary of their usage across all areas of the file system and their team’s usage of the project space(s) they have access to.
+A user simply needs to run the command quota to view their usage, an example is provided below.

 [testuser1@cc-login1 ~]$ quota